 - Registration and Listing

-- How does the FDA verify the requirements for medical feeds at the time of importation?
+- How does the FDA verify compliance with the animal food and feed requirements at the time of importation?

 - USDA Permits and Certifications